Flexberry/flexberry.github.io/pages/products/flexberry-orm/authority-audit/efs_AuditDataStorage.en.md

 * `AuditEntity` – information about the audited event on the object (the same class used in [the old audit (`АудитОперации`)](efs_audit.html))
 ** `ObjectPrimaryKey` – [primary key object](fo_primary-keys-objects.html), on which was performed the audited operation.
 ** `OperationTime` – time when the object was made of the audited operation.
-** `OperationType` – type is made on the object of the audited operation (if you had performed a "standard operation", it will be passed as a string value of the type `tTypeOfAuditOperation`; if you have followed custom is the name of the corresponding operation).
+** `OperationType` – type is made on the object of the audited operation (if performed `стандартная операция`, it will be passed as a string value of the type `tTypeOfAuditOperation`; if you have followed custom is the name of the corresponding operation).
 ** `ExecutionResult` – the result of the audited operation.
-** `Source` – computer, where the operation was performed (e.g., "IP: 192.168.0.5").
+** `Source` – computer, where the operation was performed (e.g., `IP: 192.168.0.5 `).
 ** `SerializedField` – serialized representation of data on changes in the fields of AuditFields ("'not currently used"').

 * `ObjectType` – type of the audited object.